-It’s common for kids to lug around backpacks apprearing to be twice their body weight.
+It’s common for kids to lug around backpacks appearing to be twice their body weight.
 Though it may seem cool to sling a heavy load over one shoulder – long-term head, neck and shoulder pain is not.
 Here are some helpful tips that will help your child carry their backpack with ease.

 Backpacks can affect your child’s health